hasinarako/gama_web/TECHNICAL_NOTES.md

 # ✅ TODO List

-Ce fichier recense les fonctionnalités à implémenter et les tâches techniques en attente dans le projet.
+This file lists the features to implement and the pending technical tasks in the project.

 ---

 ## ✨ Fonctionnalités à ajouter

-- [ ] Permettre de faire tourner la simulation sur le client web selon un pas donné dans la case Simulation Step
+- [ ] Allow the simulation to run on the web client according to the step specified in the Simulation Step input
-- [ ] Permettre l'affichage et la modification des paramètres du modèle
+- [ ] Enable the display and modification of the model's parameters and ensure the Reload button works correctly
-- [ ] Ajouter les types de graphiques adaptés au modèle chargé
+- [ ] Add appropriate types of charts based on the loaded model
+- [ ] Add the option to represent agents with images

 ---

-## 🧼 Améliorations du code
+## 🧼 Code Improvements

-- [ ] Optimiser le chargement de la carte sur le client web
+- [ ] Optimize map loading on the web client
-- [ ] Automatiser le chargement de la carte et des graphiques une fois que le modèle est chargé
+- [ ] Automate the loading of the map and charts once the model is loaded
-- [ ] Assurer une bonne projection des modèles
+- [ ] Ensure proper projection of models

 ---

-## 🖌️ UI/UX à améliorer
+## 🖌️ UI/UX Improvements

-- [ ] Ajouter un indicateur de chargement pendant la connexion à GAMA et pendant l'affichage de la simulation
+- [ ] Add a loading indicator during the connection to GAMA and during the loading of a chosen model
-- [ ] Ajouter une interface permettant de choisir le modèle à lancer
+- [ ] Add an interface to select which model to launch

 ---